ESPersonnel/Phase-3-Project/README.md

 The frontend is coming along but is not complete.
 The application can currently do the following:

-- Displays all the books in the Backend database.
+- Displays all the book details from the Backend database.
-- Displays all the authors in the Backend database.
+- Displays all the author details from the Backend database.
-- Displays all the reviews in the Backend database.
+- Displays all the review details from the Backend database.

 Functionality to be added:

 - Functionality to add, edit and delete books, authors and reviews.
+- Styling to make the application look better.

+## Features added and rolled back

+### Frontend

+- Added Firebase authentication but rolled it back because it was not working properly and wasted my time.
+- Added a search bar but it broke my application so I rolled it back.

+> Note: These features will be added back in the future.
+This might be a good project to present as a portfolio piece so I want to make it look good.